thanpolas/entity/README.md

 [Check out the `entity.count()` tests](https://github.com/thanpolas/entity/blob/master/test/unit/adaptor-crud-main.test.js)

-### Before / After Hooks
+### Before / After / Last Hooks

-Every CRUD operation offers Before/After hooks courtesy of [Middlewarify][].
+Every CRUD operation offers Before/After/Last hooks courtesy of [Middlewarify][].
 Each middleware will receive the same exact arguments.
 To pass control to the next middleware you need to return a promise that conforms to the [Promises/A+ spec](http://promises-aplus.github.io/promises-spec/).

 ```js